dakrin/claude-custom-sdk/README.md

 ### Default Behavior
 - Creates a timestamped directory in `.claude-sdk/`
 - Claude streams its conversation as JSON to `conversation.json`
-- Claude is instructed to write final output to `output.txt`
+- Claude is instructed to write final output to `output.txt` or `output.json`
-- Optionally streams `output.txt` content to stdout with `--return-output`
+- Optionally streams output file content to stdout with `--return-output`
 - Always uses `-p --output-format stream-json --verbose`

 ### System Prompt
-- Automatically creates `.claude-sdk/system-prompt.txt` on first run
+System prompts are applied in this order (highest priority first):
+1. **CLI flag**: `--system-prompt "Your custom prompt"`
+2. **Config file**: `.claude-sdk/system-prompt.txt` (if manually created)
+3. **Default**: Based on `--output-format`:
-- Default content: Instructs Claude to save output to `output.txt`
+   - Text: Save to `output.txt`
-- Edit this file anytime to customize Claude's behavior
-- Applied to end of every prompt automatically
+   - JSON: Save valid JSON to `output.json`

+The actual system prompt used is saved in each session directory for reference.

 ### Simple Mode (`--simple`)
 - Pure passthrough to Claude CLI with auto-added `-p` flag